preetoshii/foreigners/launchpad/LAUNCHPAD_SPEC.md

 **Rules:**
 - Character states are discovered from folder names
-- Each state contains one video file per angle and one audio file
+- Each state contains a `video/` folder (with angle files) and an `audio/` folder
+- Video files are named by angle: `front-34.webm`, `back-34.webm`
+- Audio folder can contain one or more files — engine picks randomly
 - One long continuous recording per file — engine plays random portions
 - Location backgrounds are perspectives (left/right), not single images
 - Exposition shots are per-location, jingles are global